cpuSonicatt/ktane-solver/README.md

 **Output**

-- The index of the wire that should be cut.
+- The index of the wire that should be cut based on the array passed, starting from 0.

 **Throws**